Kandahar Afghanistan Travel Guide

 Kandahar holds several sites of immense historical and cultural value.
 Access for foreign nationals remains severely restricted due to security concerns.

 Independent visits are not advised.
 Any access demands extensive coordination with local authorities and a secure escort.
-There are no standardized visitor hours or official entry fees for foreign tourists.
+There are no standardized visitor hours or official entry fees for overseas travelers.
 Any access granted is on a case-by-case basis.

 Any visit to ancient sites calls for prior coordination with local authorities and a professional security team.
 Independent access is not advised.